SgtFloW/random-emoji-generator/README.md

 # Random emoji Generator
-Looks like this cool genrator can give you random emoji's
+Looks like this cool genrator can give you random emoji's - SgtFloW